-It is rare for a food to contain just one nutrient.
+In addition to their functions, there are several other key differences among the classes of nutrients.
+First, the chemical composition of nutrients varies widely.
+One way to divide the nutrient groups is based on whether the compounds contain the element carbon.
+Substances that contain carbon are organic substances; those that do not are inorganic.
+Carbohydrates, lipids, proteins, and vitamins are all organic; minerals and water are not.
+Structurally, nutrients can be very simple-minerals such as sodium are single elements, although we often consume them as larger compounds (e.g., sodium chloride, which is table salt).
+Water It is rare for a food to contain just one nutrient.
 Meat is not just protein and bread is not solely carbohydrate.
-Foods contain mixtures of nutrients, although in many cases protein, fat, or carbohydrate dominates.
-So, although bread is certainly rich in carbohydrates, it also contains some protein, a little fat, and many vitamins and minerals.
-If you're eating whole-grain bread, you also get fiber, which is not technically a nutrient, but an important compound for good health nonetheless.
+Foods contain mixtures of nutrients, although in most cases protein, fat, or carbohydrate dominates.
+So although bread is certainly rich in carbohydrates, it also contains some protein, a little fat, and many vitamins and minerals.
+If it's whole-grain bread you're eating, you also get fiber, which is not technically a nutrient, but is an important compound for good health nonetheless.